Dreamown/im2mesh_matlab/README.md

 **Im2mesh** is a MATLAB/Octave package for generating finite element mesh based on 2D segmented multi-phase image.
 It provides a robust workflow capable of processing various input images, such as microstructure images of engineering materials.
 Due to its generalized framework, Im2mesh can handle segmented image with more than 10 phases.
-Im2mesh is originally released on [MathWorks File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/71772-im2mesh-2d-image-to-finite-element-mesh) in 2019.
+Im2mesh was originally released on [MathWorks File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/71772-im2mesh-2d-image-to-finite-element-mesh) in 2019.

 <p align="center">
   <img src = "https://github.com/mjx888/im2mesh/blob/main/example_kumamon.png" height="100"> &nbsp